cybertraining-dsc/fa20-523-313/project/project.md

 ## 3. Choice of Data-sets

 This project used the historical data of the Jakarta Composite Index (JKSE) from Yahoo Finance [^6].
 The JKSE is a national stock index of Indonesia, which consists of 700 companies.
 We choose to incorporate the composite index because it has a beta value of 1, which means it is less volatile than most individual stocks to be incorporated into a model.
-The dataset contains the Open, High, Low, Close, and Volume data for both daily and monthly time period on the stock index.
-The daily data is taken from January 4th, 2000 until November 17th, 2020, while the monthly data is taken from a longer period from January 1st, 1995 to give sufficient data.
+The dataset contains the Open, High, Low, Close, and Volume data for daily time period on the stock index.
+The daily data is taken from January 4th, 2000 until November 17th, 2020.
+We choose the daily data over the monthly data because it offer a more complete pattern.
 Figure 2 and 3 provides a snapshot of the first few rows of the daily and monthly data respectively.

 ![Head of Daily Data](https://github.com/cybertraining-dsc/fa20-523-313/raw/main/project/images/DailyHead.png)